w0utje/WavesLPoSDistributer/README.md

     }
 }
 ```
-   NOTE
+NOTE\
-   This file is updated automatically after the collector session finishes.
+This file is updated automatically after the collector session finishes.\
-   The size of the next batch (paystart / paystop blocks), is used from the 'blockwindowsize'
+The size of the next batch (paystart / paystop blocks), is used from the\
-   config value in the appng.js file.
+'blockwindowsize' configuration value in the appng.js file.

 4. EDIT file appng.js with vim or nano;
-   This file is the collector that checks all blocks for leases and fees
+   This file is the collector that checks all blocks for leases and fees;
 ```sh
 const myleasewallet = '<your node wallet>';		<== Put here the address of the wallet that your node uses const myquerynode = "http://localhost:6869";		<== The node and API port that you use (defaults to localhost)